Mary Fraser Tytler: Biography

 Watts died at her home, Limnerslease, in Compton on 6 September 1938.
-Her remains are buried in the Watts Chapel.
+Her remains are buried in the cemetery at the Watts Cemetery Chapel.

 Work

 After her marriage, Watts largely worked in the fields of Celtic and Modern Style (British Art Nouveau style) bas-reliefs, pottery, metalwork, and textiles.
 She co-founded the Compton Potters' Arts Guild and the Arts & Crafts Guild in Compton, Surrey.
 She designed, built, and maintained the Watts Mortuary Chapel in Compton (1895–1904); and had built and maintained the Watts Gallery (1903–04) for the preservation of her husband's work.

 Watts exhibited her work at The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

 Watts, through the Home Arts and Industries Association (HAIA), worked to create employment for rural communities through the preservation of handicrafts.
 During the execution of the Watts Mortuary Chapel, Watts trained workers in clay modelling, an initiative that eventually led to the establishment of the Compton Potters' Guild in 1899.
 She was a firm believer in the idea that anyone given the opportunity could produce things of beauty and that everyone should have a craft within which they could express themselves creatively.
 She supported the revival of the Celtic style, the indigenous artistic expression of Scotland and Ireland.
 In 1899, she was asked to design rugs in this style for the carpet company Alexander Morton & Co of Darvel, Liberty's main producer of furnishing fabrics.
 In cooperation with the Congested Districts Board, Morton had established a workshop in Donegal, Ireland, to employ local women who had little opportunity to earn a livelihood.

 Watts pioneered Liberty's Celtic style, with much of the imagery for the Celtic Revival carpets, book-bindings, metalwork, and textiles for Liberty & Co. being based on her earlier designs at the Watts Mortuary Chapel.

 Later in life, Watts wrote The Word in the Pattern (1905), which details the use of symbols in the Watts Mortuary Chapel, and completed a three-volume biography of her husband, Annals of an Artist's Life (1912).